-Best Home Security Systems with Cameras 2020
+Best Home Security Systems with Cameras 2022

 ADT may be the most expensive professionally installed security system for equipment and monthly monitoring fees, but its DIY offshoot Blue by ADT offers a more palatable price point.
 Its somewhat pricey cameras stand out from the crowd thanks to its facial recognition software: you can upload up to eight facial photos, then receive personalized notifications letting you know if one of your pre-approved visitors is at the door.

 Blue by ADT's indoor, outdoor and doorbellcameras all sell for $200 — rather expensive compared to other indoor cams but it's industry-standard for outdoor and doorbell cams.
 The indoor and outdoor models have 1080p resolution, record in 15 FPS, have a 130-degree FOV with custom motion detection zones, up to 10 minutes of triggered recorded video with a cloud subscription, two LEDs for night vision and, best of all, 128GB microSD slots for local storage.
 Its doorbell hits a 180-degree FOV, can trackt up to 10 feet away, and has person detection mode so you don't get constant alerts from cars.
-All Blue by ADT cams register the sound of smoke or CO alarms and will alert you when they go off.
+Plus, the Indoor camera can register the sound of smoke or CO alarms and will alert you when they go off.

 Blue by ADT's camera specs are average for home security systems, but the company stands out thanks to its simple DIY installation, its access to nationwide ADT video monitoring centers at a mere $20/month instead of the $50+ you pay with ADT proper, and impressive smart home integration with Z-Wave Plus, IFTTT, Alexa, Google Assistant, Hue, Nest, Sonos, and others through its smart home hub with keypad.